dwp/aws-analytical-dataset-generation/README.md

    ```
    Javaagent needs to be configured to start on an unused port.
 If running multiple agents they need to run on different ports.
 In the hadoop-env example 7101, 7103.
    `-Dcom.sun.management.jmxremote.port` is set to enable monitoring and management from remote systems.
+Currently not known whether this is required to run the JMX javaagent, needs to be tested without it.

 3. Add an [ingress security group rule](https://github.com/dwp/dataworks-metrics-infrastructure/blob/master/peering_adg.tf#L89-L98) to accept Prometheus scraping on JMX exporter port.